Reckless Driving in Williamson and Bell County

 An accumulation of six points during a three-year period can result in a surcharge of $100 for the first six points and $25 for each additional point per year.

-Contact Law Office of Price & Wiggins, P.C., today at (512) 354-1880 for a consultation about your reckless driving offense in Texas, including in the areas of Williamson County and Bell County.
+Contact Law Office of Michael J. Price, P.C., today at (512) 354-1880 for a consultation about your reckless driving offense in Texas, including in the areas of Williamson County and Bell County.
 Michael J. Price an aggressive Georgetown criminal defense attorney who is compassionate about his clients and will make every effort to help them avoid the most serious penalties and repercussions to their alleged traffic offense.